-How can you write a good thesis statement?
+How do you write a good thesis statement?

 A good thesis statement needs to do the following:

-- Focus your ideas into one or two sentences
+- Condense the main idea of your thesis into one or two sentences.

-- Clearly state your argument or main point and comment about your position in relation to the topic
+- Clearly state your position in relation to the topic.

 What do you think the City of New York should do to reduce traffic congestion?

-A good thesis statement contains the question and answers it:
+A good thesis statement restates the question and answers it: